Skip to main content

 The site is located six miles east of the Iron River.
 Go north on Forest Road 241 for 3.5 miles, then west on Forest Road 242.

-The DNR's state natural areas program is comprised of lands owned by the state, private conservation organizations, municipalities, other governmental agencies, educational institutions and private individuals.
+The DNR's state natural areas program comprises lands owned by the state, private conservation organizations, municipalities, other governmental agencies, educational institutions and private individuals.
 While the majority of SNAs are open to the public, access may vary according to individual ownership policies.
-Public use restrictions may apply due to public safety, or to protect endangered or threatened species or unique natural features.
+Public use restrictions may apply due to public safety or to protect endangered or threatened species or unique natural features.
 Lands may be temporarily closed due to specific management activities.

 Users are encouraged to contact the landowner for more specific details.
-The data shown on these maps have been obtained from various sources, and are of varying age, reliability, and resolution.
+The data shown on these maps have been obtained from various sources of varying age, reliability, and resolution.
 The data may contain errors or omissions and should not be interpreted as a legal representation of legal ownership boundaries.
-To create your custom map where you can zoom to a specific location, please use the DNR's Mapping Application.
+To create your custom map, which allows you to zoom to a specific location, please use the DNR's Mapping Application.

 Barksdale Ponds is owned by: